 - Sweet potatoes– sweet potatoes, or yams, enhance many casserole dishes or are great baked with healthy toppings.
 Pick these up September into early November.

 - Watermelons– although watermelon is a summer staple, they typically grow in Michigan from August through October.
 Check out your local farmers market for the most prime melons.

 - Plums– another great fall fruit includes plums.
-About half of Michigan’s plums are harvested in early September so be on the lookout for them soon at farm stands and your local grocery store!
+About half of Michigan’s plums are harvested in early September so be on the lookout at farm stands and your local grocery store!

 And though there are other options out there, the following produce is more typical to spring seasons.
 You can still find items at certain markets, but harvesting is rare and pickings tend to be less fresh.
 Stick to this produce in the spring and summer:

 What are your favorite fall produce items?
-What kind of dishes do you like to make with them?
-Let us know in the comments below!
+What kinds of dishes do you like to make with them?
+Let us know in the comments.